Désirée Clary: Madame Bernadotte

-In 1800, Bernadotte was present at a failed assassination attempt on Napoleon, when a bomb exploded between the carriage of Napoleon and the carriage where she and Caroline Bonaparte were sitting.
+In 1800, Désirée Bernadotte was present at a failed assassination attempt on Napoleon, when a bomb exploded between the carriage of Napoleon and the carriage where she and Caroline Bonaparte were sitting.
 She was not interested in politics, but her good connections made her a puppet in the hands of her husband and Napoleon, who both used her to influence each other and to pass messages.
 In 1801, her husband had her interfere in favor of General Ernouf through Joseph.
 In 1802, a conspiracy against Napoleon was discovered.
 Napoleon suspected Jean-Baptiste Bernadotte, and interrogated his wife, who naively told him that her spouse had not been involved, though he had met Moreau in their home and mumbled his name as well as the word conspiracy in his sleep.
 After this, Napoleon appointed her husband governor of Louisiana.
 The couple was ready to sail, when the appointment was retracted.

 On 19 May 1804, her spouse was made Marshal of France, which gave her the equivalent position.
 However, she was described as indifferent to social position, like her sister Julie.
 Napoleon gave her an allowance, and a house in Rue d'Anjou Saint-Honoré, where she resided for the rest of her life when in Paris.
 At the Coronation of Napoleon on 2 December 1804, she followed Josephine, whose train was carried by her sisters-in-law, carrying the handkerchief and veil of Josephine on a pillow.

 Her spouse was a leading general in the French army under Napoleon, and normally absent from Paris.
 He liked her to be a member of high society, and had her take lessons in dance and etiquette from an instructor Montel.
 Bernadotte had a good relationship with the Bonaparte Imperial family.
 Upon the request of her spouse, she did not have to be a lady-in-waiting, and did not participate in court life.
 She lived in the circle of the Bonaparte and Clary family and also participated in high society, where she enjoyed music, theater and dance, while she spent her summers at spas or her country villas at La Grange and Auteuil.
 It is believed that she may have had a romantic relationship with the Corsican Ange Chiappe, who often acted as her escort.
 She is described as pretty and pleasing and a skillful dancer, but fairly anonymous.
 She lived mostly separated from her spouse in Paris during his absence.
 She informed him about political events in Paris by correspondence.